BarneyBuffet/docker-bitcoin-core/docs/index.md

 Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.

-To confirm you are connected to the network, check active connections with the below command
+To confirm your connections to the network, check active connections with the below command:

 ```bash
 bitcoin-cli getconnectioncount